Interview – Tim Butler of The Psychedelic Furs

 Tim Butler – Yea.
 For our first album, we toured a lot behind it, and I think people realized by word of mouth that we were a great live band.
 I think when Talk Talk Talk came out, which I would have to say is my second favorite album, it all started from there.

 I think it was with Talk Talk Talk that we started to know how to write and construct songs properly.
-On our first album we used to play and everyone wanted to make their presence known, so the music turned a sort of wall of chaos.
+On our first album we used to play and everyone wanted to make their presence known, so the music turned into a sort of wall of chaos.
 With Talk Talk Talk, we learned how to harness each member’s best attributes.

 Cryptic Rock – It is fascinating to look back on that time and that album in particular as a turning point for the band.
 Last question.
 If you are a fan of Horror and/or Sci-Fi films, do you have any favorites?